jamescherti/watch-xfce-xfconf/README.md

 ## Introduction

-The `watch-xfce-xfconf` command-line tool allows displaying and watching the xfconf-query commands of all the XFCE 4 Xfconf settings that are being changed by XFCE programs like xfce4-settings-manager, thunar, catfish, ristretto, among others.
+The `watch-xfce-xfconf` command-line tool that can be used to configure XFCE 4 programmatically using the `xfconf-query` commands displayed when XFCE 4 settings are modified (e.g., settings like xfce4-settings-manager, thunar, catfish, ristretto, among others).

 The xfconf-query commands displayed by `watch-xfce-xfconf` allow modifying and creating XFCE 4 Xfconf settings, such as the desktop background, panel preferences, window decorations, window manager settings, and more.

 By displaying the xfconf-query commands, `watch-xfce-xfconf` allows to easily create a Shell script that can be used to automate the configuration of XFCE 4, which provides several benefits:
 - It saves time and effort by eliminating the need to manually adjust settings on each individual machine,